Linaro/lite_bootstrap_server/README.md

 This response packet will need to be parsed, and the certificate payload stored on the embedded device.

-As a test, you can use `jq` to parse the JSON packet and convert it from BASE64 to a binary file via:
+As a test, you can parse the JSON packet and convert from BASE64 to binary via:

 ```bash
 $ jq -r '.Cert' < cr | base64 --decode > USER.crt
 ```

-The certificate can then be parsed via:
+The certificate can then be parsed as follows:

 ```bash
 $ openssl x509 -in USER.crt -text